 5.1.1 Real Robots.
 We used groups of four MindS-bots chosen out of a pool of six.
 The four robots were changed after each experiment.
-Each trial lasted 2400 seconds (40 minutes).
-We created ten instances with prey density set to $0.006 \text{ s}^{-1}$ .
-We repeated each experiment with a control group made of the same robots with $P_1$ fixed to 1 and using the same instances.
-Figure 4 summarizes the results: on the left side are the values of $\nu$ for both the adapting and the control group; on the right side, we show the ratio between the number of retrieved prey and the total number of prey that appeared during the experiment.
-When the robots used adaptation, there were 2.57 active robots and 2.44 prey on average in the arena in the period between 1000 seconds and 2400 seconds.
+Leach trial lasted 2400 s (40 min).
+We created ten instances with prey density set to $0.006 \, \mathrm{s^{-1}}$ .
+We repeated each experiment with a control group made of the same robots with $P{\rm l}$ fixed to 1 and using the same instances.
+Figure 4 summarises the results: on the left side, there are the values of $\nu$ for both the adapting and the control group; on the right side, we show the ratio between the number of retrieved prey and the total number of prey that appeared during the experiment.
+When the robots used adaptation, there were 2.57 active robots and 2.44 prey on average in the arena in the period between 1000 s and 2400 s.
 In the control experiments, there were 3.63 active robots and 3.49 prey.

 5.1.2 Simulation.
 The simulation experiments used groups which varied from 2 to 8 s-bots with increments of two units.
-The groups were tested with prey density equal to $0.005 \text{ s}^{-1}$ , $0.01 \text{ s}^{-1}$ , $0.02 \text{ s}^{-1}$ , and $0.04 \text{ s}^{-1}$ .
+The groups were tested with prey density equal to $0.005 \, \mathrm{s^{-1}}$ , $0.01 \, \mathrm{s^{-1}}$ , $0.02 \, \mathrm{s^{-1}}$ and $0.04 \, \mathrm{s^{-1}}$ .
 We generated fifty instances to be used for each combination of prey density/group size.
-As a base result, we also tested a single robot on the same instances.
-The experiments lasted 2400 seconds (simulated time).
-As we did with the MindS-bots, the
+As a base result, we tested a single robot also on the same instances.
+The experiments lasted 2400 s (simulated time).
+As we did with the MindS-bots, the experiments were replicated using the same instances but with a control group that did not use adaptation.
+The results are summarised in Fig. 5, which reports the final distribution of the values

-$^{12}$ The choice was not completely random but was biased by the status of the MindS-bots after each experiment.
+&lt;sup>12The choice was not completely random but was biased by the status of the MindS-bots after each experiment.
 For instance, those with low battery or those which needed some maintenance were taken out and new ones were added to the group.

-$^{13}$ In both original and control experiments, a computer next to the arena signaled to the experimenter the time and the position of the new prey.
+&lt;sup>13In both original and control experiments, a computer next to the arena signalled the experimenter the time and the position of the new prey.